kdhillon/Besiege/README.md

-Day 80: worked on researching how to save game state Day 81: fixed bug with crests not disappearing after losing Day 82: started process of simplifying references for eventual saving Day 83: added optional "optimized"
+Day 80: worked on researching how to save game state Day 81: fixed bug with crests not disappearing after losing Day 82: started process of simplifying references for eventual saving Day 83: added optional "optimized" setting to map
 Day 84: continued working on serialization, changed graph to use indices Day 85: finished saving map and armies/locations
 Day 86: added basic saving and loading functionality using kryo